xlcnd/isbnlib/docs/code.rst

 How to Contribute
 -----------------

-``isbntools`` has a very small code base, so it is a good project to begin your adventure in open-source... and it is an app, a lib and a framework at the same time, so you will find plenty of opportunities to contribute.
+``isbnlib`` has a very small code base, so it is a good project to begin your adventure in open-source...

 Main Steps